miayam/miayam.github.io/_posts/2017-08-27-day22-javascript-challenge.md

 ![stripe.png](https://s20.postimg.org/itbswtdrx/stripe.png){:class="blog-post-image"}

-It's nice thing to have right?
-However, without this challenge, I mightn't have known the way we get element's size and its position relative to the `viewport`.
+It's a nice thing to have, right?
+However, without this challenge, I mightn't have known the way we get element's size and its position relative to the `viewport` via DOM element methods.
 By the way, `viewport` is just an area to display the web content in the browser.
 No wonder that we got smaller `viewport` if we open the web console.

 Each DOM element has access to those properties.
 Here's how we do that: